gridonic/swisscom-easypay/README.md

 ## Easypay REST API

-The `RestApiService` class offers some of useful methods to manage payments:
+The `RestApiService` class offers an abstraction of Easypay's REST API to manage payments.

 ---